chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_resource_common_compile_begin.rst

 =====================================================
-Run a Resource Before Anything Else
+Begin
 =====================================================

-|chef| processes recipes in two phases:

-#.
-First, each resource in the node object is identified and a resource collection is built.
-All recipes are loaded and the actions specified within them are identified.
-#.
-The system is configured based on the resource collection.
-Each resource is mapped to a provider.
-The provider examines the node and then does the steps necessary to complete the action.

-Sometimes, it may be necessary to ensure that a specific resource is configured before anything else, such as ensuring that a package is downloaded so that it may be used later.
 This can be done by setting up a ``Chef::Resource`` object and then calling the method that runs the action.

 **Update a package cache**